PX4/PX4-user_guide/en/frames_rover/aion_r1.md

 <Badge type="warning" text="main (PX4 v1.15)" />

-This vehicle was chosen to test and improve the differential drive support for PX4.
+The [Aion R1](https://www.aionrobotics.com/)vehicle was chosen to test and improve the differential drive support for PX4, and to improve driver support for Roboclaw Motor Controllers, such as the [RoboClaw 2x15A](https://www.basicmicro.com/RoboClaw-2x15A-Motor-Controller_p_10.html).

+The documentation and driver information here should also make it easier to work with Roboclaw controllers on other vehicles, and to work with vehicles like the [Aion R6](https://www.aionrobotics.com/r6).

 Currently, PX4 supports MANUAL mode for this setup.